esferatec/ec-luart-widgetmanager/ecluart/README.md

 # WM.LUA

-The code is a widget management module written in Lua.
-It defines a WidgetManager object that contains methods for managing widgets.
+The code is a lua module for managing widgets.
+It defines a WidgetManager object that provides methods to perform operations on a collection of widgets.

 ## Constructor